 Once you've seen these photos you can see our other Italian galleries here.
-While if Venetian canals, gondolas and all things Venice are your thing then Maria's Venice and the Veneto collection is the answer - click here to visit.
+If Venetian canals, gondolas and all things Venice are your thing then Maria's Venice and the Veneto collection is the answer - click here to visit.

 Remember too that you are welcome to share your photos with us on Facebook - we'd love it if you would!
 Last thing - please show Cristina your appreciation by clicking Like below

 The Ponte Vecchio in Florence is one of Italy's most famous and beautiful bridges.
 The Rialto bridge is another one and that is the next photo.
 Two others I absolutely adore though are the Bridge of Sighs in Venice and the Bassano Wooden Bridge (Ponte Degli Alpini).